harness/developer-hub/docs/continuous-integration/troubleshoot-ci/debug-mode.md

 Use these steps to use debug mode for builds on Harness Cloud, self-hosted VM, or Kubernetes cluster build infrastructures.

-1. Create a [Harness personal access token (PAT)](/docs/platform/Resource-Development/APIs/add-and-manage-api-keys#create-personal-access-token) with `pipeline execution` permissions, if you do not have one already.
+1. Create a [Harness API key and token](/docs/platform/Resource-Development/APIs/add-and-manage-api-keys) with `pipeline execution` permissions.
+You must have pipeline execution permissions on your personal Harness account in order for the token to have those permissions.
 2. Navigate to the [**Builds**](/docs/continuous-integration/use-ci/viewing-builds.md), **Execution**, or **Execution History** page.
 3. Locate the build you want to troubleshoot, select **More Options** (&vellip;), and select **Re-run in Debug Mode**.